FIRST ALERT WEATHER DAY FOR STRONG STORMS

 Your First Alert Weather Forecast:

-We’re expecting a big change in today’s weather.
-While the past couple days have been cooler and less humid, a breezy southwest wind will give us a sudden boost in our temperatures this afternoon.
-Highs will be in the upper 80s to near 90 degrees.
-Dew points will steadily rise throughout the rest of today and it will feel muggy outside.
-These higher dewpoints (moisture) will act as fuel for any storms that develop this afternoon.

-Ahead of a cold front that will be moving through the state later this evening, there is very warm air with a lot of moisture that is going to surging North into the area.
-A large cluster of damaging thunderstorms will likely form ahead of the front in Iowa and southwestern Wisconsin...
-More storms may develop farther north across portions of central Wisconsin.
-Areas from Green Bay and to the south may see scattered storms with high winds, hail and locally heavy rain.
+A cold front moving through the state will create showers and storms.
+The strongest storms are expected roughly from Green Bay on southward, and may bring high winds, hail and locally heavy rain.
 We could certainly use this overdue rain, but unfortunately it will be accompanied with a risk of severe weather.
 Some of the heavier thunderstorms could bring an inch of rainfall, but most folks will receive less than that.
+Areas NORTH may also see some storms, but they aren’t expected to be as strong.
+Keep informed...

 The hot weather will continue into tomorrow with highs near 90 degrees.
 However, the humidity will gradually decrease late in the day.
 Eventually, somewhat cooler weather will settle into the area for the weekend.
 Saturday and Sunday will have highs in the lower 80s.
-The weekend could end with more showers and thunderstorms, especially into Sunday night.
+The weekend could end with more showers and thunderstorms, especially into Sunday night and Monday.

 You can always keep our forecast handy with our free weather app.
 Look for the WBAY First Alert Weather App in the Apple app store and Google Play.